kottans/mock-repo/README.md

 I'm wanna be frontend developer.

+## Hi, everyone!
+My name is Daria and I'm happy to join this course!

 ## Hello everyone!
 I'm Natalia,I live in Rivne and I like cats a lot.
 ![My avatar](./assets/images/catVlasiyk.jpg)